Transform the society in which you live.

 The dynamic of the second session is as follows:

-Initially, each group is assigned a territory.
+Each group is initially assigned a territory.

 Tony never misses any of his basketball team’s games.
 He loves playing with his friends on Saturdays.
 Tony uses a wheelchair to get about.
 His parents are worried because they don’t know if Tony’s new secondary school is adapted to allow him to do physical education with his classmates.